OUR SOAP FLAKES ARE CERTIFIED

 If certain laundry detergents are likely to cause allergic reactions, you can make your own laundry liquid with our soap flakes.
 We very often receive positive feedback from our community.

-As we use soaps which weren't compliant in size or shape to make our flakes, they don't loose any of their quality or efficiency.
+As we mainly use soaps which weren't compliant in size or shape to make our flakes.
+But it also happens that a full soap production is dedicated to making our soap flakes (not only the offcuts).
+They don't lose any of their quality or efficiency.

 A win-win and eco-friendly reasoning which helps us to reuse our non-marketable soaps and avoid any waste, allowing you to save money.